Euro zone adds barrier to Sony's revival hopes

 The evaporating value of the euro hurts all Japanese companies that sell their goods and services in Europe, but Sony is more sensitive to yen swings against the common currency than its local peers.

-Sony's European sales account for a fifth of all revenue compared with a tenth at both Panasonic Corp and Sharp Corp.
+Sony's European sales account for a fifth of all revenue compared with a tenth at both Panasonic Corp (6752.T) and Sharp Corp (6753.T).

 A one-yen gain in the exchange rate against the euro cuts 6 billion yen off of Sony's operating profit.
 For Panasonic, a similar change would cut only 2.5 billion yen, and for Sharp, no more than 500 million yen.